-Constructed in the 1960’s, Davidson-Wilson today is a mixed class year residence hall that features suite style living on the ground floor and traditional "S" shaped rooms on the second and third floors.
+Constructed in the 1960’s, Davidson-Wilson today is a mixed-class year residence hall that features suite style living on the ground floor and traditional "S" shaped rooms on the second and third floors.
 It houses approximately 120 students and also has various lounge spaces, laundry, and kitchen facilities.
-It was newly renovated and is now home to some of our learning communities.
 Davidson-Wilson is located across from the Upper Quads, between the HUB and the Kline Center.

 Interiors & Furnishings